marridG/2020-EI339/report/report.md

 <a id="puzzle-solving"></a>
 #### Puzzle Solving
 By executing `python solve_sudoku_puzzle.py --model output/digit_classifier_new.h5 --image sudoku_puzzle.jpg`, we use the model trained above to solve the sample sudoku problem.
-The outputs (combined) are shown as follows,
+If fortunate enough, we may get accurate outputs, as shown (combined) as follows,
 <img src="pics/1-2.PNG" alt="drawing" width="100%; margin:0 auto;"/>